Cochin International Airport: Runway

+MRO hanger

+Cochin International Aviation Services ltd (CIASL), a wholly owned subsidiary of CIAL operates Two Narrow Body Hangars at Kochi Airport.
+A new Large MRO facility is planned to be built by June 2026 along with large covered parking areas for planes.

 Naval Air Enclave

 The Indian Navy has set up a Naval Aircraft Enclave at Cochin International Airport Ltd. (CIAL).
-The Naval Aircraft Enclave comprises a hangar for bigger aircraft of the Navy, administrative office, disbursal center, apron capable of holding 2 Boeing type aircraft (P-8I long-range maritime reconnaissance aircraft) and a taxi track.
+The Naval Aircraft Enclave comprises a hangar for bigger aircraft of the Navy, an administrative office, a disbursal center, an apron capable of holding two Boeing-type aircraft (P-8I long-range maritime reconnaissance aircraft) and a taxi track.
 The Naval Aircraft Enclave at Cochin airport is the second such facility of the Navy attached to an international airport, after Mumbai.
 It is the first public-private participation model airport to hand over land to the Navy for such a facility.

 Construction began in 2013 on 10 acre of Navy-owned land at the airport.

 Indian Coast Guard Air Enclave

-The Indian Coast Guard has taken space in CIAL to develop its second air squadron in Kochi after INS Garuda facility to improve coastal air surveillance and air related assistance.
+The Indian Coast Guard has taken space in CIAL to develop its second air squadron in Kochi after the INS Garuda facility to improve coastal air surveillance and air-related assistance.

-The facility comprises 2 hangars to accommodate the Chetak helicopter squadron, and the Dornier squadron along with advanced light helicopters are expected to be based here.
+The facility comprises two hangars to accommodate the Chetak helicopter squadron, and the Dornier squadron along with advanced light helicopters are expected to be based here.
 The Air Enclave would have a 50m taxi link to the runway at CIAL and would consist of aircraft hangars, technical areas and administrative buildings.